 Changing your airline preference mid-year

-Say you initially selected United as your airline shortly after opening your Amex Platinum.
+Say you initially selected United as your airline shortly after opening your Platinum Card®.
 But for whatever reason, you no longer fly United as much, and you'd be able to use this benefit on American Airlines.
-However, you find yourself outside January — which is when you can change your airline selection online.
+However, you find yourself outside of January, when you can change your airline selection online.

 Fortunately, you don't have to wait for another year to roll around.
 To change your designated airline for the incidental credit outside of Amex's window, you'll need to contact American Express and ask a representative to make the change for you.
 The easiest way to do so is via chat.